danfickle/openhtmltopdf/README.md

 ## CHANGELOG

 ### head - 1.0.5-SNAPSHOT
+**SECURITY:** [#609](https://github.com/danfickle/openhtmltopdf/pull/609) Updates Apache Batik SVG renderer to latest version to avoid security issue.
+If you are using this project to render untrusted SVGs (advised against), you should update immediately.
+Thanks a lot @halvorbmundal.

 **IMPORTANT:** The fast renderer is now the default in preparation of removing the old slow renderer.
 To temporarily use the slow renderer, you can call the deprecated method `builder.useSlowMode()` (PDF output only).

 **IMPORTANT:** [#543](https://github.com/danfickle/openhtmltopdf/issues/543) This version stays on PDFBOX version 2.0.20 due to a bug with non-breaking spaces in version 2.0.21.
 Please make sure version 2.0.21 is not on your classpath.
 This bug has been fixed in the upcoming 2.0.22.